-Once students have accepted a seat in the nursing program, they will be provided with a deadline to meet clinical requirements, including health requirements.
+Once students have accepted a seat in the nursing program, they will be provided with a deadline to submit required documentation for clinical, including, but not limited to, health requirements.
 Clinical/lab/simulation are required for many of the nursing courses.
 If a student is not in compliance with the clinical requirements by the deadline, they will not be permitted to attend clinical, therefore will be unsuccessful in the course.
 If a student chooses to work while taking academic courses, clinical/lab/simulation time will not be adjusted based on a student work schedule.
 It is the student's responsibility to be available for all assigned clinical time.